 11. Plaza de Gabriel Miró

-Pleasantly shaded by leafy ficus trees, this charming square is a tribute to the renowned author of Alicante, Gabriel Miró.
-A fountain with classically inspired statues adorns the center, and a bust of Gabriel Miró stands at one end of the square.
+This delightful square pays homage to the renowned author of Alicante, Gabriel Miró.
+A bust of Gabriel Miró stands at one end of the square.

 Close to Alicante's Old Town, the Plaza de Gabriel Miró offers a respite from the hustle and bustle of the city.
-Visitors can relax on the terrace to enjoy the peaceful atmosphere or take an unhurried stroll through the beautiful grounds.
+You can relax on the terrace or take an unhurried stroll through the beautiful grounds.

 12. Cabo de las Huertas